 The 6-foot-4-inch striker recently criticized the Swedish Football Association (SvFF) for what he said was a failure to groom the next generation of football players.
 He used what he called a “general lack of talent” as a reason why he would never return to the national team program.

-A timely shift His 180-degree shift came just three weeks after former Elfsborg and Swedish U-21 international midfielder Emir Bajrami moved from Sweden to Dutch outfit FC Twente for the second-highest transfer fee ever paid for a Swedish player.
+His 180-degree shift came just three weeks after former Elfsborg and Swedish U-21 international midfielder Emir Bajrami moved from Sweden to Dutch outfit FC Twente for the second-highest transfer fee ever paid for a Swedish player.
 Ibrahimovic remains the top transfer fee when he moved from Malmö to Ajax Amsterdam.

 Many coaches in Sweden believe Bajrami could have even more technical ability than Ibrahimovic without carrying some of the baggage the 28-year-old striker allegedly carries.
 Ibrahimovic has no problem telling the media and anyone else he is the best player to ever emerge from Sweden.
 His previous coaches in Holland, Italy and even at Barcelona, however, accused the forward of being lazy and selfish.